gregtandiono/OrgCommNodeK8/README.md

 ## Build the project locally

-You will need a copy of `default.json` configuration and adjust the config file to fit your local dev environment:
+You will need a copy of `default.json` in `/config` dir:
 ```bash
 cp ./config/default.sample.json ./config/default.json
 ```
+and adjust the config file to fit your local dev environment.

 Install dependencies:

 ```bash